-If a student's native language is not English, proficiency in English must be established by a satisfactory TOEFL score (500 written /173 Computer /60 Internet).
+If a student's native language or language of instruction is not English or the language proficiency in English must be established by a satisfactory TOEFL score (500 written /173 Computer /60 Internet).

 3. Standardized Test Scores

 International students should submit scores from either the Scholastic Aptitude Test (SAT) or the American College Test (ACT).